 - Shout-Out: The song played in Elliot's car when he and Alex are in the car after meeting him in a store is "Dance This Mess Around" by The B-52s, a 70's band with LGBT members and fanbase.

 - Triang Relations: Obviously, this happens between Alex, Claire, and Elliot.
 Claire and Alex are in a relationship, but Alex has a mancrush on the gay Elliot who is shown to be attracted to him.
 After acknowledging himself as a gay man, Alex breaks up with Claire and ends up with Elliot.

-- Unreliable Narrator: Alex as the narrator doesn't tell the real reason why he can't have girlfriend, claiming as a romantic who hasn't met the right girl.
+- Unreliable Narrator: Alex as the narrator doesn't tell the real reason why he can't have a girlfriend, claiming to be a romantic who hasn't met the right girl.

 - Vomit Indiscretion Shot: A version of it happens when Dell vomits a copious amount of slimy gummy worms on Alex and Claire after eating too much of it.